djrobinson/nextjs-ui-kits/README.md

 **Don't** choose the following library if...

-- NextUI - you want to override some styles and implement your own variants.
+- NextUI - you want to override many component styles and implement your own variants.
 - Shadcn/UI - you don't want to learn any new tools and would prefer that your ui kit was an npm package.
 - TailwindUI - you want a more batteries included/opinionated UI kit, might not be the best long-term solution.